stahlleiton/cms-das-pre-exercises/setup.md

   * Make sure you register your ssh key in [GitHub].
 You can register more than one ssh key and it's usually a good idea to do so for every computer/cluster on which you regularly work (i.e. you laptop, CERN lxplus machines, your university cluster, etc.).
 You don't need to use an ssh-agent, but you can try if you want to.
 For more about ssh-agents, see [CMSGitTutorial#SSH_agent_in_logon_file](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CMSGitTutorialPublic#SSH_agent_in_logon_file).
   * You will learn more about [GitHub] in the [fifth set of exercises]({{ page.root }}{% link _episodes/05-CMSDataAnalysisSchoolPreExerciseFifthSet.md %}).

-# Install Docker
+## Install Docker

 To install Docker Community Edition on your Linux, Mac, or Windows 10 (Pro, Enterprise, and Education) machine follow the [instructions in the Docker docs](https://docs.docker.com/get-docker/).
 If you are using Windows 10 Home you will need to follow [this Docker doc](https://docs.docker.com/docker-for-windows/install-windows-home/).
 Fair warning, the Windows 10 Home installation is more involved and requires Windows Subsystem for Linux 2 (WSL2), among other intricacies.

-## Windows specific setup

-If you would like to use cygwin, you will need to install [winpty](https://github.com/rprichard/winpty) and prefix your docker command like `winpty docker`.

 ## Docker Hub

 To sign up for Docker Hub, follow the instructions [here](https://hub.docker.com/signup).

+## Some Windows Specific Tools

+If you are using Microsoft Windows on your computer, consider installing [Cygwin](https://www.cygwin.com/) that provides Unix-like environment and command line interface.
+More installation instructions e.g. [here](http://uscms.org/uscms_at_work/physics/computing/getstarted/uaf.shtml#windowsXServers).

+If you would like to use Dockwe with cygwin, you will need to install [winpty](https://github.com/rprichard/winpty) and prefix your docker command like `winpty docker`.

+You may also benefit from installing an SSH client, such as [PuTTY](https://www.putty.org/).
+More instructions to install and configure it  [here](http://uscms.org/uscms_at_work/physics/computing/getstarted/uaf.shtml#windowsKerberosPuTTY).

 {% include links.md %}